zachblume/linear-to-pr-with-claude-code/README.md

 ## Features

 - Fetches issue details from Linear
-- Uses Claude Code CLI to analyze the issue and generate an implementation plan
+- Uses Claude Code CLI with extended thinking to analyze the issue and create an implementation plan
 - Creates a new branch for the PR
 - Opens a pull request with the Claude-generated plan